tomislavmiksa/kw_traceminator/README.md

 The UI surfaces:

 1. **Modem Information** - which interfaces were detected (red rows on missing interfaces).
+Banner buttons restart individual backend services when serial ports get out of sync after a modem reboot.
-2. **Trace and Logs Management** - QCSuper / SIMtracer2 status dots,
+2. **Trace and Logs Management** - QCSuper / QLog / SIMtracer2 status dots,
-   Start/Stop buttons, an event log, and a "Log Files" tab to download captured `pcap`s.
+   Start/Stop buttons, an event log, and a **Log Files** tab to download or delete captured files (`pcap`, batch TSV, QLog output, …).
-3. **Modem Commands** - single AT command sender, a 250-line script runner ("Modem Batch Instructions") with live streamed results, and the cumulative AT command log (every attempt, AT and `sh` both).
+3. **Modem Commands** - single AT command sender and a 250-line script runner (**Modem Batch Instructions**) with live streamed results and per-run TSV export.

 # Managing the services